Selecting a language will automatically trigger the translation of the page content.

 • Salary in kind

-• Interest and participation in company profits
+• Interest and profit sharing of the company

-• Retirement allowances and premiums
+• Retirement allowances and bonuses

-• Employer's participation in the company Committee
+• Participation of the employer in the company Committee

 • Employer participation in construction effort